Quantum Energy Teleportation under Equilibrium and Nonequilibrium Environments: Introduction

-If Bob’s operations may include arbitrary local operations, he can extract more energy; this is referred to as strong QET \cite{PhysRevA.110.052424}.
-Strong QET consistently yields greater extracted energy than standard QET, and they coincide only when Bob’s subsystem is left in a pure state after Alice’s measurement.
-Recently, Kazuki Ikeda proposed extending QET concepts beyond energy to arbitrary observables \cite{ikeda2025beyond}.
-To illustrate this idea, he studied a (1+1)-dimensional Dirac system and used feedback control based on fermion chirality to activate electric current and charge, and he derived a rigorous upper bound on the teleported quantity.
-In conventional QET, the upper bound on energy output is severely constrained by distance; however, using squeezed vacuum states with local vacuum regions between the two parties can overcome this limitation \cite{hotta2014quantum}.
-In addition, a hyperbolic quantum network can realize long-range QET by transmitting local quantum information via quantum teleportation and performing conditional operations on that information \cite{ikeda2024long}.
+Several generalized QET protocols have been proposed in recent years.
+For example, Wu et al. identified SLP states in the minimal QET model and showed that QET can extract energy from such states despite the impossibility of direct local extraction \cite{PhysRevA.110.052424}.
+They also suggested that this approach may be extended to mixed states, although such an extension has not been established in full generality.
+Furthermore, Kazuki Ikeda proposed extending the concept of QET beyond energy to arbitrary observables \cite{ikeda2025beyond}.
+To illustrate this idea, he studied a (1+1)-dimensional Dirac system and used feedback control based on fermion chirality to activate electric current and charge, deriving a rigorous upper bound on the teleported quantity.
+In conventional QET, the upper bound on energy output is severely constrained by distance; however, this limitation can be overcome by employing squeezed vacuum states with local vacuum regions between the two parties \cite{hotta2014quantum}.
+In addition, long-range QET can be realized in a hyperbolic quantum network by transmitting local quantum information via quantum teleportation and performing conditional operations on that information \cite{ikeda2024long}.

-Energy teleportation necessarily requires quantum resources, but the specific resources relevant to QET depend on the setting and without an universal consensus.
+QET necessarily requires quantum resources, but which resource is operationally relevant depends on the specific setting, and no universal consensus has yet been reached.
 In the minimal QET model, Lin et al. found that initial-state entanglement and coherence show no clear relationship with the extractable energy, although they correlate positively with the energy-output efficiency \cite{fan2024role}.
 Moreover, the change in system entropy during the measurement process sets a lower bound on the transferable energy \cite{hotta2010energy}.
 For thermal states, QET is enabled by thermal discord \cite{hotta2013quantum}.
-However, in some cases quantum discord is not the resource for QET, as shown for a three-spin Ising chain in a Gibbs state \cite{trevison2015quantum}.
-Note that the total amount of transmitted energy and information is constrained by entanglement \cite{wang2024quantum}.
+However, in some cases, quantum discord is not the relevant resource for QET, as shown for a three-spin Ising chain in a Gibbs state \cite{trevison2015quantum}.
+More generally, the total amount of transmitted energy and information is constrained by entanglement \cite{wang2024quantum}.